Cheesecake: Culinary classification

-Modern cheesecake is not usually classified as an actual "cake", despite the name (compare with Boston cream "pie").
-Some people classify it as a torte due to the usage of many eggs, which are the sole source of leavening, as a key factor.
+Modern cheesecake is not usually classified as an actual "cake", despite the name (much like Boston cream "pie").
+Some people classify baked cheesecake as a torte due to the usage of many eggs, which are the sole source of leavening, as a key factor.
 Others find compelling evidence that it is a custard pie, based on the overall structure, with the separate crust, the soft filling, and the absence of flour.
 Other sources identify it as a flan, or tart.

 Smoked salmon cheesecake is a savoury form, containing smoked salmon.
 It is most frequently served as an appetizer or a buffet item.
 A smoked salmon cheesecake was a prize-winning recipe in 1996 in Better Homes and Gardens' Prize Tested Recipe Contest.
 The recipe called for the use of Swiss cheese along with the more usual (for cheesecakes) ricotta.

 National varieties

 Cheesecakes can be broadly categorized into two basic types: baked and unbaked.
 Some do not have a crust or base.
 Cheesecake comes in a variety of styles based on region: